-- @Untainted indicates a type that includes only untainted, trusted values. - @Tainted indicates a type that may include only tainted, untrusted values. @Tainted is a supertype of @Untainted. - @PolyTainted is a qualifier that is polymorphic over tainting (see Section 23.2).
+- @Untainted indicates a type that includes only untainted, trusted values. - @Tainted indicates a type that may include only tainted, untrusted values. @Tainted is a supertype of @Untainted.
+It is the default qualifier. - @PolyTainted is a qualifier that is polymorphic over tainting (see Section 23.2).